EvoluxBR/react-smart-tabs/README.md

 ## Usage example

-Basically, you call *TabBar* passing it these props, depending on what you want the behavior to be:
+ou call *TabBar* passing it these props, depending on what you want the behavior to be:
  - *newTab=*{functionThatReturnsTab} - Pass this if you want to allow the user to create new tabs.
 - *reorderable* - Pass this if you want the user to reorder the tabs via drag-and-drop
 - *closeable* - Pass this if you want the user to be able to close tabs.